Kite Bedtime Stories

 The kite swooped over a red robin who chirped, "Room for one more traveler?"

-Together they rose through the cool sky, past buzzing bees who mistook the kite’s tail for a flower, past butterflies who rode the breeze like tiny kites themselves.
+Together they rose through the cool sky, past buzzing bees who mistook the kite's tail for a flower, past butterflies who rode the breeze like tiny kites themselves.
+One butterfly landed on Kenny's knuckle for three full seconds.
+Its wings opened and closed once, slow as breathing, then it was gone.

 Sunlight painted gold on his cheeks while the earth below shrank to a patchwork quilt of greens and browns.

-The robin whistled directions: left around the cotton candy cloud, right above the glimmering pond that looked like a dropped mirror.
+The robin whistled directions: left around the cotton-candy cloud, right above the glimmering pond that looked like a dropped mirror.

 Kenny steered by leaning, the way surfers lean on ocean waves.